ntrifiletti/powerschool/README.md

 ## Deployed resources
-Following resources will be created by the template:
+Following resources will be created by these templates:

+#Stand Alone
+- One virtual machine with network interface, NSG, public IP
+- Public IP's SKU's are set to basic and should disassociated and deleted during the appropriate migration steps.

+#HA Clustered
 - Two Virtual machines with network interfaces and public IPs in a Availability Set
 - Public IP's SKU's are set to basic and should disassociated and deleted during the appropriate migration steps.